Right Arrow

 What is the ROI of implementing an equipment tracking system?

-Equipment tracking systems can deliver a significant ROI.
-For example, one ROI framework shows a 166% return, or $1.66 for every dollar invested (Source: TeroTAM).
-Predictive maintenance can reduce downtime and cut costs, while preventing run-to-fail scenarios that cost four times more than planned maintenance (Source: LWood).
-A sample implementation can save $320,000 annually through reduced downtime, extended asset life, optimized inventory, and better labor productivity (Source: TeroTAM).
-Heavy equipment rental companies have saved 3,000 operational hours weekly through better asset allocation (Source: Archive Market Research).
-Even preventing a single equipment theft can justify the investment, given average recovery rates of only 22-24% (Source: GoCodes).
+Equipment tracking systems can deliver a considerable ROI.
+Insight-driven maintenance can reduce downtime and cut costs, while helping avoid run-to-fail scenarios that cost four times more than planned maintenance (Source: LWood).
+Implementations can lead to savings through reduced downtime, extended asset life, optimized inventory, and better labor productivity.
+Heavy equipment rental companies have also saved operational hours weekly through better asset allocation.
+Even deterring a single equipment theft can justify the investment, given average recovery rates of only 22-24% (Source: GoCodes).

-About the author: Amrish Kapoor is VP of Engineering at Spot AI, leading platform and product engineering teams that build the scalable edge-cloud and AI infrastructure behind Spot AI's video AI—powering operations, safety, and security applications.
+Amrish Kapoor is VP of Engineering at Spot AI, leading platform and product engineering teams that build the scalable edge-cloud and AI infrastructure behind Spot AI’s video AI—powering operations, safety, and security use cases.